weston-bailey/Hyperdrive/README.md

 * https://codepen.io/jeffibacache/pen/bzBsp

-> This implementation appears to emulating private class methods and variables by using a 'object pool' pattern for object management and a 'closure pattern' for object creation, which differs from the approach used in canvas crawler.
+> This implementation appears to be emulating private class methods and variables by using a 'object pool' pattern for object management and a 'closure pattern' for object creation, which differs from the approach used in canvas crawler.
 I don't fully grasp it yet, and thought it would be unwise to attempt for the project.
 These are some tangental sub-sources I checked out related to this example:
 > * http://www.mattsnider.com/recycler-object-for-object-pool-pattern/
 > * http://www.mattsnider.com/object-pool-pattern-in-javascript/
 > * https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-closure-b2f0d2152b36